nvim-treesitter/nvim-treesitter/README.md

 :TSModuleInfo [{module}] " list information about modules state for each filetype
 ```

 Check [`:h nvim-treesitter-commands`](doc/nvim-treesitter.txt) for a list of all available commands.
+It may be necessary to reload the buffer (e.g., via `:e`) after enabling a module.

-# <a name="supported"></a>Supported Languages
+# <a name="supported"></a>Supported languages

-For `nvim-treesitter` to work, we need to use query files such as those you can find in
-`queries/{lang}/{locals,highlights,textobjects}.scm`
+For `nvim-treesitter` to support a specific feature for a specific language requires both a parser for this language and an appropriate query file for that language and that feature.

+The following is a list of languages for which a parser can be installed through `:TSInstall`; a checked box means that `nvim-treesitter` also contains queries at least for the `highlight` module.

-We are looking for maintainers to write query files for their languages.
+We are looking for maintainers to add more parsers and to write query files for their languages.

-List of currently supported languages:

 <!--This section of the README is automatically updated by a CI job-->
 <!--parserinfo-->